Travel Guide: Heritage and culinary places to see and try when planning a trip to San Miguel, Bulacan

 Norberto Street, San Jose, San Miguel, 3011

 Municipality of San Miguel, Bulacan.
 This 2-storey structure was built in 1874.
-Renovations was done from 1998 – 1999 under the Chief’s town Santiago Carlos Sevilla.
-Our group were greeted with warm hospitality by the community.
+Renovations were done from 1998 – 1999 under the Chief’s town Santiago Carlos Sevilla.
+Our group was greeted with warm hospitality by the community.
 The courtesy call from the present Mayor of San Miguel, Hon.
 Marivee Mendez-Coronel made this tour more relevant as she discussed together with Architect Ervin Garcia of Arki’s Grill their insights and future development plans for the town’s progression.
-San Miguel’s major industries includes quarrying, farming, and food processing.
+San Miguel’s major industries include quarrying, farming, and food processing.
 The town is known to produce products related to sweets, native delicacies, baked goods, balut, salted eggs, and Bulacan cuisines; but they are famous for their chicharons and pastillas.
 Also, there are unheard family heirloom recipes to discover.

 How to get there?